vivek-dg/omarchy-m1/README.md

 # Omarchy-M1 Parallels installation steps

 _Disclaimer: Absolutely zero warranty or promises that this would work.
-This guide is intended for Apple Silicon MacBooks M1/M2 and has only been tested on the M1 variant.
+This guide is intended for Apple Silicon MacBook M1/M2 and has only been tested on the M1 variant.
 It is advised that you follow the instructions in the manual very carefully.
 Since this Parallels, there is no risk of bricking the MacBook or getting stuck in a Boot Loop._

 ## Step 1: Install Arch Linux Parallels (M1) VM